tdilauro/Simplified-wiki/Authentication.md

 QUESTION: Who set this up with 3M, and what was the process?

 EXPERIMENT: Can we look up current circulation information for any patron?

 RESULT: Yes, we can.

 EXPERIMENT: Can we look up circulation information for a patron who has never used the 3M Reader?

 RESULT: The "Patron Circulation" API returns identical results whether we give a real barcode with no circulation, or a nonexistent barcode.
-This implies that 3M checks barcodes with NYPL as needed instead of having a big list of them,
+This implies that 3M checks barcodes with NYPL as needed instead of having a big list of them.

 EXPERIMENT: Can we place a hold on a book on behalf of a PatronId who has never used the 3M Reader?

 RESULT: Total failure.
 The "Place Hold" and "Release Hold" APIs don't work, period.

 ## Overdrive